Rainbow-CPaaS/Rainbow-Node-SDK/README.md

 ## Features provided

-Here is the list of the features provided by the Rainbow-Node-SDK
+Here is the list of the changes and features provided by the Rainbow-Node-SDK

+### v0.7.2

+ - [Serviceability] Connect through HTTP Proxy

-### v0.6.6
+### v0.6.7

  - [Serviceability] Log debugging traces to files